-In a company, team morale points to the level of optimism and excitement colleagues have while working together.
+In an organization, team morale points to the level of optimism and excitement colleagues have while working together.
 Good team morale helps departments work more efficiently, align on goals, and connect in meaningful ways.

 When creating a team, you are bringing different personalities and work styles together.
 So, good team morale isn’t something that will happen organically – often, it needs effort from all members of the team.
 Creating good team morale starts with clear communication, mutual respect, and trust.